Jules Falk, Founder

 It's been 10 years since Jules graduated with her Master's Degree in Social Work —zero years of which have involved doing actual Social Work.
 A career in Digital Marketing was actually a happy accident.
 Both cursed and blessed by entering the workforce at the start of the social media bubble, Jules jumped at the opportunity to help a non-profit organization enter the digital age.

-Suffering from mild ADD and an overactive imagination, Jules said “Bye, forever” to the corporate world and the entitled predominantly men that tend to run it to create Rolling Hills Media.
+Suffering from mild ADD and an overactive imagination, Jules said “Bye, forever” to the corporate world to create Rolling Hills Media.
 When she’s not brainstorming fun ways to make a brand pop, you can usually find her running up mountains, singing to her succulents, or drinking her 4th cup of coffee (that will inevitably do her in).
 A gypsy child who grew up across the US, Jules currently resides in Pacifica, CA where the sun is bright, the waves are big, and the coffee is strong.

 1. What Did You Study in College/What Did You Want to Be When You Grow Up?